Cibola Burn: Plot summary

 Trapped on the surface, the colonists, RCE personnel, and Holden's crew confront a lack of food and water, an infestation of toxic worms, and a fungal growth that leads to blindness.
-Holden is instructed by the vision of Miller to go explore the alien ruins where the blind spot is to disable to planetary defense system.
+Holden is instructed by the vision of Miller to go explore the alien ruins where the blind spot is to disable the planetary defense system.
 Holden lets the vision of Miller guide him into the alien ruins.
 Murtry, thinking he is protecting RCE claims to the planet, sets off after him.
 Elvi, who has grown close to Holden, goes with Amos to warn Holden of the danger.

 The humans in orbit try to prevent their imminent demise as a result of the decaying orbits.
 Desperate to get their engineer Naomi back, Alex dispatches Basia to break her out of the Edward Israel's brig.
 Although Basia is pinned down by the militia of engineers trained by Havelock, Havelock has a change of heart and frees Naomi, helping to fight the militia and saving Basia.
 The Rocinante attempts to buy time for the colonists' ship Barbapiccola by towing it into a higher orbit.
 The engineer militia, under orders from Murtry, attacks the two other ships, disrupting the plan, although Havelock defeats the militia fighters.
 Now unable to tow the ship up, the Edward Israel and Rocinante crews instead use portable airlocks to rig life support bubbles to bring the crew of the Barbapiccola to the other ships just before its orbit decays and it reenters the atmosphere, saving hundreds of colonists.

 Elvi and Amos reach Holden but are ambushed by Murtry.
 Elvi runs to find Holden while Amos fights him.
 Murtry shoots and wounds Amos.
 Holden tells Elvi to go and disable the planetary defense network while he confronts Murtry.
 Holden shoots Murtry and disables him but, although he believes he deserves death, instead decides to take him back to the Solar System for trial.
 Elvi is guided by the vision of Miller (who takes a physical form as a protomolecule-controlled robot) and they find the "blind spot" that Miller had been looking for, which is a region of space filled with an unknown substance that destroys any alien technology that comes into contact with it.
 Miller thinks this is presumably a fragment of the thing that destroyed the protomolecule's creators.
 At Miller's urging, Elvi carries the machine running the planetary defense network into this region, destroying it.
 Although she expects to die, the region does not kill her.

 With Murtry detained, Holden, the crew of the Rocinante and Havelock leave Ilus to return to the solar system.
 Basia and Elvi decide to stay on Ilus to rebuild First Landing.
 With the feasibility of extrasolar colonies demonstrated by the survival of First Landing against all odds, a massive human migration through the Ring to other solar systems begins.